MicrosoftDocs/AdaptiveCards/AdaptiveCards/index.md

 > [!VIDEO https://cdn.adaptivecards.io/assets/AdaptiveCardsOverviewVideo.mp4]

-**A whole new way to deliver UI**
-Adaptive Cards are platform-agnostic snippets of UI, authored in JSON, that apps and services can openly exchange.
+**A whole new way to deliver UI**: Adaptive Cards are platform-agnostic snippets of UI, authored in JSON, that apps and services can openly exchange.
 When delivered to a specific app, the JSON is transformed into native UI that automatically adapts to its surroundings.
 It helps design and integrate light-weight UI for all major platforms and frameworks.

 > [!VIDEO https://cdn.adaptivecards.io/assets/AdaptiveIntroVideo.mp4]